rjsf-team/react-jsonschema-form/docs/api-reference/uiSchema.md

 Sometimes it's convenient to change the behavior of the submit button for the form.
 This is the purpose of the `ui:submitButtonProps` uiSchema directive:

-By default, this library will set the following options mentioned below for all submit buttons:
+You can pass any other prop to the submit button if you want, by default, this library will set the following options mentioned below for all submit buttons:
-### `hidden` option

-You can use this option to hide the submit button

 ### `disabled` option